 Social Security Disability

 Becoming disabled is something that most people never want to think about.
 It can happen at a moment’s notice and at any age.
 Most people only vaguely notice the Social Security taxes/FICA withholdings that come out of their payroll check each week and never realize the purpose of those withholdings.
 Social Security Disability is not a welfare program.
-Each pay check you put money into the Social Security System.
+Each paycheck you put money into the Social Security System.
 This money is used for you, if you become disabled or once you reach retirement age.
 However, the chances that you will become disabled are probably greater than you realize.
 Studies show that a 20-year-old worker has a 3 in 10 chance of becoming disabled before reaching full retirement age.
 Once you become disabled, the impact of your lack of understanding of such benefits hits you like a ton of bricks!
 You need answers!
 You need answers fast!
 You don't know where to turn!
 You need immediate knowledgeable help!
-This is the time when you need to find a Montgomery Social Security lawyer with a thorough understanding of the Social Security process and its procedures.
+This is the time when you need to find a Montgomery, Selma, and Central Alabama Social Security lawyer with a thorough understanding of the Social Security process and its procedures.
 This is when you call The Sellers Law Firm.
-All of our consultations are always free!
+All of our consultations are always free, and our phones are answered 24 hours a day!
 We encourage people to make an appointment and come meet the team that will represent you in getting your Social Security money and benefits.

 To you qualify for Social Security Disability or SSI, you must meet certain medical and non-medical requirements.
 The medical requirements for both Social Security Disability and SSI state that you must have a physical or mental impairment which prevents you from engaging in substantial gainful employment for a period of at least 12 months.
 The non-medical requirements are different for Social Security Disability and SSI, but both are issues relating to when you last worked and how many “quarters” or “credits” you have earned with the Social Security Administration.
 To qualify for SSI, you will also be asked about household income and your assets.